 Animal Companions:

-Assalid (tiny) (whip scorpion + assisinfly)
+Assalid (tiny) (whip scorpion + assassin fly)

 Assalids are darkly colored, frail 2 winged hunters with a thin tail twice the size of their body which they use to fling acid at their prey.
 Their bodies are short and skinny with 2 bulbous aperture eyes atop a short protruding mouthpart.
 They have 6 gangly legs which they use to entangle smally prey.
-They are often captured and trained to harvest the acid the secrete.
+They are often captured and trained to harvest the acid they secrete.

 Attributes: Agil: 3 Fort: 0 Strn : 1 Wis: 1